akashmandal21/user-service-v1/README.md

   "department": "BUSINESS_DEVELOPMENT"
 }
 ```
-save the uuid in received in response (this will be helpful in assigning roles to this user at later stage)
+save the uuid received in response (this will be helpful in assigning roles to this user at later stage)

 3. To get uuid for an existing user by mobile number